ShantanuK86/immutable-passport/README.md

 - Latest version of node.
 - Basic ReactJS or NextJS knowlegde

-### 1.Git cloning a repository of the simple application4
+### 1. Git cloning a repository of the simple application4
 You can create a simple Next.js application or clone a repository of a pre-built application.
 Ensure that your application is set up and running.
 ### 2. Registering the Application on Immutable Developer Hub
 Before using Passport, you must register your application as an OAuth 2.0 client in the Immutable Developer Hub.
 First, you'll need to create a project and a testnet environment.
 Then you can navigate to the Passport config screen and create a passport client for your created environment.